Hultsfred Municipality: History

-In the age known as the Nordic Bronze Age, the area had some shipping of furs to northern Germany and the Roman army, but not much is known from that time other than the area being inhabited; there has also been older finds from 3000 to 4000 BC.
-However, from the medieval age, around 1100 AD, there still remains a few churches.
+In the age known as the Nordic Bronze Age, the area had some shipping of furs to northern Germany and the Roman army, but not much is known from that time other than the area being inhabited; there have also been older finds from 3000 to 4000 BC.
+However, from the medieval age, around 1100 AD, a few churches remain.

 The area continued to be inhabited mainly by farmers until the 20th century.
-In the 17th and 18th there was some production of iron in Kalmar County, totalling about 10 mines; of those 2 were located to the municipality of Hultsfred.
+In the 17th and 18th there was some production of iron in Kalmar County, totalling about 10 mines; of those 2 were located in the municipality of Hultsfred.
 Hultsfred was a center for some military exercising companies during the 19th century, and some remaining building can be visited in the vicinity of Silverån.
 When the railroads through Sweden were built late in that century, Hultsfred received a population boost.

 There are several folks museums around the area that keeps trace of its history.